 It seems the 12th graders were acting more civilly toward the junior class in the hallways.
 The prom was also quieter and more well-mannered than in previous years.
 The teachers’ explanation: Project-based learning.
 Here’s the back story.
+Stories like this are about to become more important to educators.
 Reinventing School From the Ground Up For Inquiry Learning.
 By Thom Markham A grave miscalculation exists in the minds of many educators: That inquiry-based learning, project based learning, and 21st century competencies can flourish in industrial model schools.

 Indirect instruction is teaching in which the students are actively involved in their learning by seeking solutions to problems or questions.
 In inquiry learning, students develop and investigate questions that they may have.
 The focus in inquiry learning is on what the students want to learn with some support from the teacher about a topic.
 20 Questions To Guide Inquiry-Based Learning.
 20 Questions To Guide Inquiry-Based Learning Recently we took at look at the phases of inquiry-based learning through a framework, and even apps that were conducive to inquiry-based learning on the iPad.

 We tend to split science and humanities as though they were separate branches of life.
-But no matter what profession we choose — artist, plumber, historian, or salesman — we all use some form of scientific inquiry in our daily lives.
-Today’s interconnected world demands that the doctor, engineer, pharmacist, and scientist increasingly master skills that used to be classified within the domain of the arts.
 The Challenges and Realities of Inquiry-Based Learning.
 The Challenges and Realities of Inquiry-Based Learning.
 Inquiry Learning Ideas for Math and Science With iPads.
 Creating Classrooms We Need: 8 Ways Into Inquiry Learning.
 If kids can access information from sources other than school, and if school is no longer the only place where information lives, what, then happens to the role of this institution?